sgm7373/GeoSurvey-QA-and-Support-Triage/README.md

 ## How to run it

-Open `SurveyFlow_Geospatial_QA.ipynb` in Google Colab and run the cells in order from the top.
+Open `GeoSurvey_QA_Support_Triage.ipynb` in Google Colab and run the cells in order from the top.

 The dataset is generated inside the notebook, so no external dataset is required.